jschulte0511/blockchain-developer-bootcamp-final-project/README.md

 For this project, I will provide a platform that allows the creation of a smart contract that regulates a stokvel used specifically for funeral expenses which is a common type of stokvel in South Africa that allows it's members to bury their loved ones with dignity.
 During the creation of the stokvel smart contract the user will have the ability to:

-1. Determine the minimum number of approvers needed to confirm a payout request by a member
+1. Determine the minimum number of approvers needed to confirm a payout request by a member.
 2. Minimum contribution required by a member enrolling.

 ### Project workflow